eske4/ArchSwiftSetup/README.md

 ## Overview

-**ArchSwiftSetup** is a convenient script designed to simplify the process of installing packages on Arch Linux.
-With just a few simple steps, you can quickly set up your system with the necessary software packages.
+**ArchSwiftSetup** is a versatile script designed to simplify the process of setting up an Arch Linux system with essential software packages and configurations.
+With just a few simple steps, you can quickly configure your system, including Bluetooth support, C++ development tools, and more.

+## Requirements

+- **Arch Linux**: ArchSwiftSetup is intended for use on systems running Arch Linux.
+It is specifically designed and tested for Arch Linux, and while it may work on other Linux distributions, it's recommended to use it on Arch Linux for the best experience.
+- **KDE Desktop Environment**: This script is optimized for Arch Linux systems with the KDE desktop environment.
+While it may work on other desktop environments, it's recommended to use it with KDE for the best experience.

+## Key Features

+- **Bluetooth Support**: ArchSwiftSetup includes configuration for Bluetooth, allowing you to easily enable and manage Bluetooth devices on your system.

+- **C++ Development Environment**: If desired, you can set up a C++ development environment with a single prompt.
+The script installs essential C++ development tools and libraries, making it convenient for software development.

+- **Preload Integration**: ArchSwiftSetup integrates with Preload, a program that helps improve system responsiveness by preloading often-used applications into memory.

+- **Customizable Package List**: You can easily customize the list of packages you want to install by editing the script to fit your specific requirements.

 ## Getting Started